axellbrendow/omnistackweek10/README.md

 My LinkedIn post: https://www.linkedin.com/feed/update/urn:li:activity:6624636245584818176/

-A week to motivate people to elevate their careers as programmers getting to know Node.JS, React and React Native for Front-end, Back-end and Mobile development.
+This was a week to motivate people to elevate their careers as programmers getting to know Node.JS, React and React Native for Front-end, Back-end and Mobile development.

 The idea this time was to develop an application that was a developer radar named DevRadar.